lorisleiva/blog-2019-vuepress/articles/20200714 Unlock your frontend skills/index.md

 Potentially, one of the best use-case for a Store is one that keeps track of the authenticated user.
 That information needs to be available just about everywhere.
 Think about how often you use `Auth::user()` on Laravel.
 Let's bring that goodness to our frontend!

-Here is the starting base I use for almost all the authentication store of my projects.
+Here is the starting base I use for almost all of my projects.
 See explanations as comments in the code.

 ```js
 // resources/js/stores/authStore.js